What Do You Get…?

 We are having a gift exchange at work on Sunday and I drew our sewing machine repair man’s name.
 He sings with a barber shop quartet.

 This just started with an idea, a couple of sketches and then a lot of hours making it happen.
 As an original design, this is a one of a kind gift.
-The only thing I had to buy for the project was the dowel and wood turninsg for the barber pole.
+The only thing I had to buy for the project was the dowel and wood turnings for the barber pole.

 Bloomin’ Holly